google/skia/site/user/api/SkCanvas_Reference.md

 <a href="SkPaint_Reference#Paint">Paint</a> containing <a href="undocumented#Blend_Mode">Blend Mode</a>, <a href="undocumented#Color_Filter">Color Filter</a>, <a href="undocumented#Image_Filter">Image Filter</a>,
 and so on; or nullptr</td>
   </tr>  <tr>    <td><a name="SkCanvas_drawBitmapRect_2_constraint"> <code><strong>constraint </strong></code> </a></td> <td>
-Filter strictly within src or draw faster</td>
+sample strictly within src, or draw faster</td>
   </tr>
 </table>